CODE-HQ-1/VitalViz/README.md

 # 🖥️ VitalViz

-A powerful, interactive terminal-based system monitoring tool that provides real-time insights into your computer's vital signs with a colorful, easy-to-read interface.
+A powerful, interactive terminal-based system monitoring tool that provides real-time insights into your computer's vital signs with a colorful, easy-to-read interface..

 ---